zambezi/ez-doc/README.md

 ez-doc
 ======

-The Zambezi documentation site generator is a command line tool to generate Zambezi style documentation from markdown source files.
+The Zambezi documentation site generator is a command line tool to generate Zambezi style documentation from markdown source files, suitable for static hosting.

 Installation
 ------------